 Plant nutrition can be differentiated from animal nutrition based on distinctive traits that plants are autotrophic while animals are heterotrophic.
 This means that plants produce their own food but animals do not.
-In both organisms it is this food which serve as source of energy (chemical energy) which is required in life processes.
+In both organisms, it is this food that serves as a source of energy (chemical energy) that is required in life processes.

 Plants by themselves obtain their own supply of energy from the sun and absorb nutrients from the air and soil.
 Ultimately they convert these nutrients into organic compounds which serve as storage of chemical energy for later use and as structural components of the plant body.
 They are therefore self-sustaining and aptly called “autotrophic”.

 In contrast, animals are heterotrophic, that is, they are not capable of utilizing directly the radiant energy from the sun.
 They must obtain their supply from plants in the form of chemical energy either directly or indirectly.
-They also need to harvest most nutrient elements which their body need from those absorbed by plants from the soil and incorporated into the organic compounds which form the latter's body.
+They also need to harvest most nutrient elements that their body needs from those absorbed by plants from the soil and incorporated them into the organic compounds which form the latter’s body.

 Animals do this harvesting of chemical energy and most nutrient elements by eating plants or by eating those animals which eat plants or the animals which eat plant-eating animals.